Relative perturbation bounds with applications to empirical covariance operators: Relative perturbation bounds

-In the probabilistic settings considered in Section \ref{SecApp}, Theorems \ref{ThmExpSimpleEV} and \ref{ThmExpEVe} are, in general, not applicable if $\dim \mathcal{H}=\infty$, since then the event $\{|\bar\eta_{kl}|\leq x\quad\forall k,l\geq 1\}$ is an infinite intersection.
+In the probabilistic setting considered in Section \ref{SecApp}, the main remaining point is to show that, with high probability, the bound $\sup_{k,l\geq 1}|\bar\eta_{kl}|\leq x$ holds for some appropriate $x$.
+This is achieved by applying standard concentration inequalities in combination with the union bound.
+In particular, using this strategy, Theorems \ref{ThmExpSimpleEV} and \ref{ThmExpEVe} are not applicable if $\dim \mathcal{H}=\infty$.
 This drawback can be eliminated by modifying the assumption on the relative coefficients as follows.
 Let $j\leq d$ be such that $\lambda_j$ is a simple eigenvalue.
 Consider $x>0$ such that Condition \eqref{EqCCond} holds.
 Let $j_0\geq 1$ be such that $\lambda_{j_0}\leq \lambda_j/2$.
-Then inequalities \eqref{EqEVE}, \eqref{EqEVeE}, and \eqref{EqEVeNE} hold provided that for all $k,l< j_0$,
+Then inequalities \eqref{EqEVE} and \eqref{EqEVeE} hold provided that for all $k,l< j_0$,

 We give a more general construction, which accounts also for multiplicities of the eigenvalues of $\Sigma$.
-With some abuse of notation, we define in the case of multiple eigenvalues
+With a minor abuse of notation, we define in the case of multiple eigenvalues.